What is fieldwork, practicum and internship? Fieldwork is work that takes place outside the classroom to gain practical knowledge

 to compete for a position in the hospitality or tourism industry.

 When should I start looking for an internship?
 Right now!
-While this is a bit of an exaggeration, it is never too soon to begin
+While this is a bit of an exaggeration, it is never too soon to begin thinking

-are presented.
+presented.
 Even if you are a year or more away from one of your internships, these

 opportunities should be scrutinized to see what is available.
 Many organizations have